Updated May 3, 2023

 The architecture in Evora had a huge influence on the Portuguese architecture you’ll see in Brazilian cities such as Sao Paolo and Salvador, although the pièce de résistance is the Templo Romano de Évora in the centre of the old town.
 Built during the reign of Caesar Augustus, it was only discovered in the 19th century, during one of the country’s first organised archaeological digs.

 Prague’s old town (Staré Mesto) is filled with listed buildings, including the gorgeous Old Town Hall, which is famous for its gothic interiors and its subterranean network of medieval cellars.
-Keep an eye out for the spectacular 70m-high tower on one corner of the building – the views from the top are spectacular, although the exterior, with its 15th-century astronomical clock, is just as stunning.
+Keep an eye out for the spectacular 70m-high (230ft) tower on one corner of the building.
+The views from the top are unbeatable, although the exterior, with its 15th-century astronomical clock, is just as stunning.

 Equally unmissable is a visit to the Powder Gate Tower, which was built in the 1400s and was used to store gunpowder.
 It’s one of 13 original city gates, and if you climb its 186 steps you’ll be rewarded with gorgeous views over the old town.